alphagov/govuk-prototype-kit/docs/documentation/make-first-prototype/start.md

 ---
+header: Build a basic prototype using the Prototype Kit
 title: Build a basic prototype
 ---
-# Build a basic prototype using the Prototype Kit

 This tutorial shows you how to prototype a fictional 'Apply for a juggling licence' service that will: